pnp/sp-dev-fx-webparts/samples/react-pnpjsexplorer/README.md

 gulp bundle --ship
 ```

 - Execute the following task to package your solution.
-This creates an updated webpart `.sppkg` package on the `sharepoint/solution` folder.
+This creates an updated web part `.sppkg` package on the `sharepoint/solution` folder.

 ```bash
 gulp package-solution --ship